-What is totalaThe table below shows the total percentage return of your account for periods ending December 31, 2030.
+The table below shows the total percentage return of your account for periods ending December 31, 2030.
 Returns are calculated after charges have been deducted.
-These include charges you pay for advice, transaction charges and account-related charges, but not income tax.This representsKeep in mind your returns reflect the mix of investments and risk level of your gains and account.
-When assessing your returns, consider your investment goals, the losses of an amount of risk you're comfortable with, and the value of the advice and investment over а specified period of time, including realized and unrealized capital gains losses and plus income, expressed as а percentage.
-For example, an annual total percentage return of 5% for the past three years means that the investment services you receive.
+These include charges you pay for advice, transaction charges and account-related charges, but not income tax.

+Keep in mind your returns reflect the mix of investments and risk level of your account.
+When assessing your returns, consider your investment goals, the amount of risk you're comfortable with, and the value of the advice and services you receive.

-Past year Past 3 years Past 5 years Past 10 years Since you opened your account Your account 5.51% 10.92% 12.07% 12.90% 13.09% effectively grew by 5% a year in each of the three years.
+Past year Past 3 years Past 5 years Past 10 years Since you opened your account Your account 5.51% 10.92% 12.07% 12.90% 13.09%